Classical Studies BA (International Honours) 2025 entry

 This programme offers an impressive range of modules that students can take without losing the depth of focus by following either a language or ancient history and archaeology pathway.

 Working together, the classics departments from both universities offer a unique range of modules.
-For example, students are able to pursue coursework in Etruscan archaeology and Egyptology (at William & Mary) as well as modules in environmental history and the archaeology of the Roman empire, including Roman Britain (at St Andrews): this unusual combination of modules is hard to find in any single department.
+For example, students are able to pursue coursework in Etruscan archaeology and Egyptology (at William & Mary) as well as modules in environmental history, Classical art and its reception, and the archaeology of the Roman empire, religion, and interactions between the Mediterranean world and the communities of the Indian ocean (at St Andrews): this unusual combination of modules is hard to find in any single department.
 The programme also provides Greek and Latin language students with a more flexible degree, one which can be tailored to your level of study between the two institutions.

 Undertaking a classics degree in both campuses will also allow students a wider range of postgraduate opportunities in North America and the United Kingdom.
 As a student on the programme, you will have the unique advantage of knowing the UK and US systems well should you wish to make postgraduate applications.